Sexual violence in Haiti: Response efforts

 Human rights groups have begun holding self-defense classes and issuing women whistles to provide an easy and loud way to call for help in camps.
 Donations from abroad have helped to fund better lighting in the camps and safety trainings for women, and women in the camps have organized watch groups to ensure each other's security.
 Grassroots organizations have set up a call center and an emergency response system for sexual violence.

 A group of women raped during Cédras's rise to power formed a group to help women victims of rape in Haiti called FAVILEK, which in Creole stands for "Women Victims Get Up Stand Up".
 People from FAVILEK and other women's rights organizations are living in the camps and organizing to help women, setting up nighttime escorts and security patrols—sometimes at the risk of their own safety due to reprisals by attackers.

+Women’s organizations in Haiti play a crucial role in providing support for victims and survivors of sexual violence.
+These organizations help Haitian women to advocate for policy changes within the Haitian government to be in favor of victims and survivors instead of the perpetuators.
+These organizations provide a safe space for women to share their experiences and feel a sense of community amongst women who share similar experiences.
+The sense of community evoked from these organizations aids in the overcoming of isolation and shame that many Haitian women feel as a result of how Haitian society views sexual violence against women.

+Women in Haiti who have been victims of sexual violence can also be seen as survivors and can make change within their communities.
+By sharing their experiences and advocating for policy changes, they are able to challenge and contest the norms that contribute to sexual violence in Haiti and push other women to follow in their footsteps for a more safe and equitable society.